porterhau5/porterhau5.github.io/_posts/2017-03-22-extending-bloodhound-track-and-visualize-your-compromise.md

 ---
 If you're new to BloodHound, I highly recommend checking out <a href="https://wald0.com/?p=68" target="_blank">this blog</a>, <a href="https://www.youtube.com/watch?v=wP8ZCczC1OU" target="_blank">this video</a>, or <a href="https://github.com/BloodHoundAD/BloodHound/wiki" target="_blank">this wiki</a> to familiarize yourself.
 The work being done by <a href="https://twitter.com/_wald0" target="_blank">_wald0</a>, <a href="https://twitter.com/CptJesus" target="_blank">CptJesus</a>, and <a href="https://twitter.com/harmj0y" target="_blank">harmj0y</a> is changing how red and blue teams approach risk in Active Directory environments.

-This post will cover my process as a penetration tester and how I've adapted BloodHound to enhance my workflow, complete with example usage and a source code release.
+This post will cover how I've adapted BloodHound to enhance my workflow during a penetration test, complete with example usage and a source code release.
 It's a bit verbose -- I wanted to include why I saw an opportunity for these changes and the process for creating them.
 If you'd like to skip to the new features then start [here](#automating-the-workflow).

 Custom Queries and database updates can be done independent of the BloodHound application.
 However, any modifications to BloodHound's display requires changing BloodHound's source.
 A quickstart guide for my Custom Queries and database updates can be found in the <a href="https://github.com/porterhau5/BloodHound-Owned" target="_blank">BloodHound-Owned GitHub repo</a>.
 My BloodHound UI enhancements, including <font color="#C900FF">node highlighting</font> and custom property display, can be found in this <a href="https://github.com/porterhau5/BloodHound" target="_blank">forked BloodHound repo</a>.